Connector YAML

 [string] - Password for authentication

-# Example: MySQL connector configuration
+# Example: MySQL connector configured using dsn

 driver